rachelparkinson/beehaviour-lab/README.md

 rPi_program --> Raspberry Pi program for controlling Beehaviour Lab and recording data

-post_processing --> code for processing video and audio files in post
+vid_audio_processing --> code for adjusting frame rate of video and combining video and audio files

 database --> code for scraping experiment data from .json metadata files and filing in MongoDB